-The project will proceed in two stages: the project proposal on Friday, February 15th, and a the final presentation, on Wednesday, April 3rd or Friday, April 5th.
+The project will proceed in two stages: the project proposal in the week of March 8th, and the final presentation in the week of April 12th.
 The projects will have both a written and an oral presentation component.
 Detailed requirements and a marking rubric will be distributed for each stage.
-The final report will be written in LATEX.
+The final report will be written in Lagran.